Sicherheit: Mehrere Probleme in RT-Preempt-Realtime-Patch - Pro-Linux

 Bug Fix(es):

-tree, which provides a number of bug fixes over the previous version.
+which provides a number of bug fix updates over the previous version.

 4. Solution: